 - The birthplace of Lord Hanuman – Anjaneri mountain – is 7km from Trimbakeshwar.

 - The current temple was built by Peshwa Balaji Baji Rao, also known as Nana Saheb, during his office rein in July 1740 to June 1761.
-Peshwa means Prime Minister, and he was the Prime Minister of Maratha Empire in India.
+Peshwa means Prime Minister, and he was the Prime Minister of the Maratha Empire in India.

 - The unique aspect of Trimbakeshwar Shiva Temple is the three-faced lingams embodying Lord Brahma, Lord Vishnu, and Lord Rudra.
 They are covered by a jeweled crown, placed over the Gold Mask of Tridev.
-The crown dates back to the era of Pandavas and also consists of diamonds, emeralds, many precious stones.
+The crown dates back to the era of Pandavas and also consists of diamonds, emeralds, and many precious stones.

 - But because of the excessive use of water, this lingam has started to erode.
 Many believe that this symbolizes the eroding nature of human society.